 The 50% Solution.
 If your assessment has shown you that your lawn contains more weeds than grass, it’s time to consider starting over.
 If that’s too expensive or too awful to contemplate, think about redoing the lawn one section at a time.
 If you can kill off the weeds in the back forty first, you’ll still have a lawn in front, however scrappy.
 Then, once you’ve got a lawn re-established in back, you can tackle the front portion.

 The process requires killing off everything that’s there, then rebuilding a lawn from scratch.
 Even when a lawn is half-dead already, finishing it off can be difficult.
 The foliage can be killed with organic herbicides, but it’s hard to be sure that the roots and seeds are dead.
 This is why many people recommend black plastic, which deprives plants of both water and light, and which subjects them to high heat as well.

-Tip: Scythe Herbicide is a non-selective, post-emergence weed control formulated to deliver maximum performance.
-Provides fast acting results on a long list of weeds and grasses, as well as most mosses and lichens.
-Very concentrated – 2.5 gallon concentrate covers up to 1 acre.
+Made of natural fatty acids, Scythe Herbicide is a non-selective, post-emergence weed control formulated to deliver maximum performance.
+Provides fast acting results on a long list of weeds, grasses, mosses and lichens.
+Very concentrated – 2.5 gallon concentrate covers up to one acre.

 During summer, black plastic will kill most “ordinary” weeds in a few weeks.
 Deprived of light, plants cannot produce the foliage that feeds their roots, so they die.
 The black color also captures the sun’s heat, so that plants are solarized.